 a.
-Obtain and read a copy of written system procedures for reporting and maintaining data in accordance with NTD requirements and definitions set forth in 49 CFR Part 630, Federal Register, dated January 15, 1993, and as presented in the 2019 Policy Manual.
+The procedures to be applied to each applicable mode and TOS (Directly Operated, Purchased Transportation, Transportation Network, and Taxi) are: Obtain and read a copy of written system procedures for reporting and maintaining data in accordance with NTD requirements and definitions set forth in 49 CFR Part 630 and as presented in the 2022 NTD Policy Manual.
 If there are no procedures available, discuss the procedures with the personnel assigned responsibility for supervising the NTD data preparation and maintenance.

 Finding: We obtained and read a copy of OCTA's written instructions for Passenger Counting and Reporting (PCR) schedule generation.
-Based on inquiry surrounding collection, retention and reporting of NTD data, we noted that OCTA maintains and follows an informal set procedures in accordance with NTD requirements and definitions set forth in 49 CFR Part 630, Federal Register, January 15, 1993 and as presented in the 2019 Policy Manual.
+Furthermore, based on inquiry surrounding collection, retention and reporting of NTD data, we noted that OCTA maintains and followed sets of both formal and informal procedures, in accordance with NTD requirements and definitions set forth in 49 CFR Part 630 and as presented in the 2022 NTD Policy Manual.
 No exceptions were noted as a result of this procedure.

 - b.
-Discuss the procedures (written or informal) with the personnel assigned responsibility for supervising the preparation and maintenance of NTD data to determine: - The extent to which the transit agency followed the procedures on a continuous basis, and - Whether these transit personnel believe such procedures result in accumulation and reporting of data consistent with NTD definitions and requirements set forth in 49 CFR Part 630, Federal Register, dated January 15, 1993, and as presented in the 2019 Policy Manual.
+Discuss the procedures (written or informal) with the personnel assigned responsibility for supervising the preparation and maintenance of NTD data to determine: - The extent to which the transit agency followed the procedures on a continuous basis; and - Whether these transit personnel believe such procedures result in accumulation and reporting of data consistent with NTD definitions and requirements set forth in 49 CFR Part 630 and as presented in the 2022 NTD Policy Manual.

-Finding: We inquired regarding OCTA's procedures for the MBDO, CBDO, MBPT, CBPT, DRPT, DTPT, and VPPT services and were informed that the informally asserted procedures were followed on a consistent and continual basis.
-In addition, based on our inquiry with the Business Unit Analyst of the Transit Division and the Section Manager of the Vanpool Program, management asserted that the procedures resulted in the accumulation and reporting of data consistent with the NTD definitions and requirements set forth in 49 CFR Part 630, Federal Register, January 15, 1993 and as presented in the 2019 Policy Manual.
+Finding: We inquired regarding OCTA's procedures for the MBDO, CBDO, MBPT, CBPT, DRPT, DRTX, and VPPT services, and were informed that there were both formal and informal procedures followed on a consistent and continual basis.
+In addition, based on our inquiry with the Business Unit Analyst of the Transit Division, Senior Schedule Analyst and Program Management Analyst of the Vanpool Program management asserted that the procedures resulted in the accumulation and reporting of data consistent with the NTD definitions and requirements set forth in 49 CFR Part 630 and as presented in the 2022 NTD Policy Manual.
 No exceptions were noted as a result of this procedure.